JunjieZhang113/R-scripts-dose-rate-calculator/README.md

 Directory structure:
 * `/doserate_rProject` - R codes and template csv file for dose rate calculation in trapped charge dating

+* `/doserate_rProject/doserate_rProject.Rproj` - The R project file, which should be double-clicked first to open the dose rate R project

 * `/doserate_rProject/doserate_main.R` - The main R script for dose rate calculation for quartz and feldspar

 * `/doserate_rProject/functions` - The folder of R functions used by the main R script when calculating the dose rates